giantswarm/docs/src/content/getting-started/understand-connectivity/_index.md

 ## Step 3: Allow DNS traffic

-As we mentioned before, we harden the clusters restricting the communication with pods in `kube-system` and `giantswarm` namespaces.
-In case you need to allow communication with a running pod in one of those namespaces you have to explicitly declare it.
-In the next example we enable the DNS traffic from the `debug-toolbox` pod:
+As previously mentioned, workload clusters are hardened by default and restrict communication with pods in Giant Swarm-managed namespaces, like `kube-system` and `giantswarm`.
+If an application needs access to a pod running on one of those namespaces, the access must be explicitly declared.
+The next example will enable traffic from the `debug-toolbox` pod to the cluster DNS service, which runs in a restricted namespace:

 ```yaml
 kind: NetworkPolicy